ebzzry/ebzzry.github.io/src/en/quotes.md

 - What’s the nature of arithmetic is different from how we use arithmetic.<br>—Noam Chomsky

-- The structure of a language still doesn’t tell us anything about the perception of time.<br>—Noam CHOMSKY
+- The structure of a language still doesn’t tell us anything about the perception of time.<br>—Noam Chomsky

 - We need to gravitise quantum mechanics, not quantise gravity.<br>—Sir Roger Penrose